-Our team can help you with your choice.
-Let us know your preferences on your application form and we will match you with the school that will be the best fit for your education.
+Speak to one of our accredited education agents about your school choice.
+Let them know your preferences and they can help will match you with the school that will be the best fit for your education.

-All schools hosting international students go through a rigorous accreditation process undertaken by the Department of Education and Training.
-All schools have to meet high quality standards relating to program provision, accommodation, reporting to parents and welfare arrangements.
+All schools hosting international students go through a rigorous accreditation process undertaken by the Department.

 Finding the right year level

 Secondary school students are aged between 12 and 20 years old.

 Academic success is important.
 The Victorian school curriculum offers you the opportunity to study new and interesting subjects that will widen your view of the world.

 Our secondary school subjects will help you find your passions and we know you'll have fun along the way too.
 Our secondary schools view social growth and trying to keep students of the same ages together as important: